10 Best Things to Do in Napier Port (New Zealand) + Port Guide

 As mentioned earlier, Hawke’s Bay is one of the leading producers of wine in New Zealand boasting stunning red wines (cabernet sauvignon, merlot, syrah) and chardonnay.

 There are quite a few popular wineries around the city of Napier such as Sileni Estates (a 20-minute drive), Mission Estate Winery (a 5-minute drive) and Church Road Winery (a 5-minute drive).
-You can visit decades-old wine cellars, vineyards and delight in delicious samples of exquisite red and white wines in one of these (and many other) renowned wineries.
+You can visit decades-old wine cellars and vineyards, and delight in delicious samples of exquisite red and white wines in one of these (and many other) renowned wineries.

 Church Road Winery Napier